StarFallenJax/j-utilities/README.md

 ### a discord utility bot for small group chats.

 features:
-> gif auto-deletion for users with a certain role
+> gif auto-deletion for users with a certain role (its a crime to be unfunny)

 > role adding and removal